Matrilineality: Exception for the enslaved in the United States

-In the United States, the offspring of enslaved women inherited their mother's status.
+In the United States, the offspring of enslaved women inherited their mother's status following the principle of Partus sequitur ventrem.
 A significant consequence of this is that children resulting from rape or unions between enslaved women and their owners did not have any of the rights of the father as they would have had under the patrilineal succession that applied to everyone but the enslaved.